2021 Midyear Outlook: Navigating through the recovery

 The Russell 1000 Growth Index measures the performance of the large-cap growth segment of the U.S. equity universe.
 It is not possible to invest directly in an index.

 Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
+Investing in companies involved primarily in a single asset class (large cap) may be more risky and volatile than an investment with greater diversification.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Investing in companies involved primarily in a single asset class (large cap) may be more risky and volatile than an investment with greater diversification.
-Growth stocks may be more volatile or not perform as well as value stocks or the stock market.
+Not all funds or fund classes may be offered at all broker/dealers.
 These and other risks are more fully described in the Fund’s prospectus.

 Ivy Nextshares are a new type of fund.
 NextShares funds have a limited operating history and may not be available at all broker/dealers.
 There is no guarantee that an active trading market for NextShares funds will develop or be maintained, or that their listings will continue or remain unchanged.